Questions about Photosynthesis

 (b) heterotrops utilize solar energy for photosynthesis

-(c) heterotrops do not synthesise their own food
+(c) heterotrops do not synthesize their own food

 Ans. (c)